MSUSEL/msusel-codetree/README.md

 ## Introduction
 This module provides the constructs necessary to provide a model of a software project.
-The basic component is the `CodeNode` A code node is simply an abstraction of some artifact that occurs within the software.
+The basic component is the `CodeNode` A code type is simply an abstraction of some artifact that occurs within the software.
 The `CodeNode` is further refined into serveral subtypes.
 Containing the entire set of code nodes is the `CodeTree`.
 The CodeTree is the datastructure reprsenting the structure of the Project as a whole.

 ### Code Tree
 The Code Tree provides the means to store the struture of a software project.
-It's root node, is the highest-level parent project of a system.
+It's root type, is the highest-level parent project of a system.

 ### Code Node Types